Early Years - Overview

 A termly newsletter is posted in the 'Parents' tab of the website each term.
 This will tell you what specifically your child will be learning that term and other things that might be happening.

-Our teaching staff carefully plan and resource the learning environment (indoors and outdoors), to encourage exploration, socialisation, problem solving and creativity.
-Our curriculum is centred around the seven areas of learning for Early Years;
+Our curriculum is centred around the seven key areas of learning for Early Years;